 Local heroes honoured with Victoria Cross memorials

-First World War heroes from Basingstoke and Deane who received the Victoria Cross are being honoured with commemorative paving stones.
+First World War heroes from Basingstoke and Deane who received the Victoria Cross have been honoured with commemorative paving stones.

 The memorials are part of a national project organised by the Department for Communities and Local Government to give councils across the country special paving stones for the areas where the Victoria Cross recipients were born to mark the centenary commemoration of the Great War.
 These are laid in the 100th anniversary year of the Victoria Cross hero’s death.